 Alice spent six years after university working in the media: for West End productions, 20th Century Fox and The Telegraph Media Group.
 Open water has always been a passion, and as such she has always found as much time as possible to spend in pools, rivers, lakes and the sea – swimming, diving and freediving.
 In 2013, Alice joined John to develop SwimQuest into the brand it is today.
 When Alice is not guiding or planning tours, you’ll probably find her find her cycling, singing or painting.

 “As a child I used to run around splashing like mad in the Whitby waves for hours – regardless of the weather!
 I’ve never lost that sense of carefree adventure with open water; it still continues to surprise and delight and that’s why it’s so wonderful.
-It just makes people happy – whether that be in the bracing waves of the North Sea, the sparkling Mediterranean, the glossy English Lakes or simply an outdoor lido.
+It just makes people happy – whether that be in the bracing waves of the North Sea, the sparkling Mediterranean, the glossy English Lakes or the Serpentine.
 For me I swim all year round because I thrive on it – it’s a way of life, and I love sharing that with our guests.”

 We are pretty sure Sam is the only swim guide in the world who holds a Guinness World Record!
 This year Sam swam the English Channel, breaking the record for the fastest crossing of the English Channel in a mixed butterfly relay team (19 hours 15 minutes).
 When she’s not flying around, you’ll find Sam working in a hospital as a physiotherapist, or in her studio, creating art which focuses on adventure and the natural world.
 This summer Sam is planning a fly relay crossing of Lake Geneva.
 After all, why crawl when you can fly?!